 In the weeks leading up to my graduation, my mother grew concerned about what I would wear on the big day.
 She called to ask about it.

 “Uh.
 I think I’ll wear a blazer, and maybe a pair of black pants?”

 That didn’t cut it.
 She was sure to pack a dress and a pair of heels in her suitcase for me.

 Two years have passed since then.
 In that time, I have cut my hair, moved across the country, and officially come out to my family.
-I haven’t worn anything that I haven’t wanted to since May 2014.
+I haven’t worn anything that I haven’t wanted to since my college graduation.

 I thought we had all come to terms with the fact that I just didn’t like to wear certain clothes, so imagine my surprise when I got a call from my mother last week informing me that she had bought me a dress to wear to my older sister’s graduation (she’s getting a Master’s degree.
 Go sis!)

 It is completely ridiculous to me that we spent over five minutes going back and forth about it.

 “Why won’t you wear the dress?”

 “I don’t want to.”